 Image source: pixabay.com

-Once the ideas are written individually, now you can call them for discussion and understand which ideas have more merit than the rest.
+Once the ideas are written individually, you can call them for discussion and understand which ideas have more merit than the rest.

 Remember, brainstorming is not a tool to use authority.
-Be open, be supportive, be the fresh air of the room.
+Be open, be supportive, and be the fresh air of the room.
 You will see how talented your people are if you give them room to think better.